Continuing Students - International Applicants

 Do you have further questions?

-The Office of Financial Aid and Student Employment has a dedicated staff person to assist currently enrolled international students with questions regarding the financial aid renewal process.
+The Office of Financial Aid and Student Employment has staff available to assist applicants with DACA status and with a pending Green Card application through the financial aid process.

 Important to note: